 Take a break with an exotic holiday in Mauritius.
 Experience the best of Mauritius with North and South island tours: Inclusive of Hotels, Sightseeing, Transfers, & Meals.
 Best Prices Guaranteed.
 Customizable Package & Free Guidance From Destination Experts.

 Aapravasi Ghat in Mauritius is a UNESCO World Heritage Site because it has been instrumental in playing a significant part in the country’s history and has had a major impact on world history as well.
 The immigrants first landed at the Aapravasi Ghat in Mauritius.
 They stayed there for a couple of days and their photographs were taken and documented.
 Afterwards, the immigrants were sent off to sugar estates to work.
-This is why even today Mauritius is a multi-ethnic society with almost 48% of population which follows Hinduism.
+This is why even today Mauritius is a multi-ethnic society with almost 48% of the population which follows Hinduism.
 The language used is ‘Creole’ which is a mix of French, English and other South African and Indian languages.

 Things To Do At Aapravasi Ghat